 Snow crab sampling

 Snow crabs were caught by trapping and trawling in the southern Gulf of Saint Lawrence and off eastern Nova Scotia (Figure 1).
 Trawled catches were collected in the spring, summer and fall of 2002 and the fall of 2010 during the annual snow crab trawl surveys.
 A Bigouden Nephrops trawl net was used (mesh size of 50mm at cod end) at six tow stations.
 Tow durations were about 5 minutes with a vessel speed of 2 knots.

 Samples of snow crab caught by trapping were collected at four stations in the spring and fall of 2012 and 2013 using three different traps types (commercial snow crab traps, modified shrimp traps and commercial rock crab traps) baited with either frozen mackerel (Scomber scombrus) or herring (Clupea harengus) and covered with a nylon mesh to prevent crabs from ingesting the bait.
 Traps soak times ranged from 6 to 36 hours.

+Briefly describe the spatial layout of the different types of traps in each location.

+Also, I think the type of size-based sub-sampling which was performed is not described.

 At two of these trap stations, a sub-sample of crab were caged for a period 2 weeks, 6 months, and 12 months, using wire mesh cages (121 cm x 91 cm x 31 cm, 3.80 cm mesh) with a rectangular top opening (107 cm x 70 cm) and weighted with three cement bars of 121 cm x 6 cm each (total of 9kg).
 At each of the two cage stations, 6 lines consisting of 15 cages were set.
 The first 10 cages contained one mature male snow crab each while the remaining 5 cages each contained either 4 mature females or 4 small claw males (Figure 2).
 Each cage opening was securely closed with black UV tamper-proof 20 cm tie wraps.
 At each cage station, two lines of cages were lifted after two weeks, 6 months and 12 months of cage immersion.

 How far apart were the cages, approximately?
 How far apart were the lines?